raspibolt/raspibolt/raspibolt/raspibolt_30_bitcoin.md

 We download the latest Bitcoin Core binaries (the application) and compare the file with the signed checksum.
 This is a precaution to make sure that this is an official release and not a malicious version trying to steal our money.

-* Get the latest download links at bitcoin.org/en/download, they change with each update.
+* Get the latest download links at bitcoin.org/en/download (ARM Linux 32 bit), they change with each update.
 Then run the following  commands (with adjusted filenames) and check the output where indicated:
   `$ wget https://bitcoin.org/bin/bitcoin-core-0.16.0/bitcoin-0.16.0-arm-linux-gnueabihf.tar.gz`
   `$ wget https://bitcoin.org/bin/bitcoin-core-0.16.0/SHA256SUMS.asc`
   `$ wget https://bitcoin.org/laanwj-releases.asc`